mco-gh/mco.dev/content/post/random/writing.md

 coverImage = "/img/writing2.jpg"
 +++

-I've been journaling every morning for the last several weeks and have found it to be a very helpful way to organize my thoughts and process some of the many loose threads in my mind.
+I've been journaling every morning for the last several weeks and have found it to be a very helpful way to organize my thoughts and process some of the many loose threads in my head.

 <!--more-->

-In <a target="_blank" href="https://www.theguardian.com/lifeandstyle/2014/oct/03/morning-pages-change-your-life-oliver-burkeman">Morning Pages</a>, Oliver Burkeman explains why daily journaling, sometimes called "Morning Pages" is so helpful.
+In <a target="_blank" href="https://www.theguardian.com/lifeandstyle/2014/oct/03/morning-pages-change-your-life-oliver-burkeman">This column will change your life: Morning Pages</a>, Oliver Burkeman explains why daily journaling, sometimes called "Morning Pages" is so helpful.

 > 'You can write about whatever's on your mind: petty worries, soaring plans, angry tirades… I wish I'd started long ago'

-He recommends producing three sides of a page each day but I don't like the length requirement because some mornings I have a lot to write about, others not so much.
-I prefer to use a time spent requirement and I keep it very short, so as to maintain a low bar to taking action.
+He recommends producing three sides of a page each day but I don't like the length requirement because some mornings I have a lot to say, others not so much.
+I prefer to use a short time requirement (>10 minutes), so as to maintain a low bar to taking action.
 If this is going to be a daily activity, it's important to make it as painless as possible.

-So my formula is ten minutes of writing every morning, which so far has been surprisingly easy to do.
+So far, ten minutes a day has been surprisingly easy to do.
 One thing that often suprises me is I'll start out writing about subject X and the entry will organically transform itself into subject Y. It's like my unconsicous mind knows what it really wants to talk about.

 A few tips I recommend if you try this: